-To be eligible for a film department internship you must be enrolled at UCF as:
+To be eligible for a film program internship you must be enrolled at UCF as:

 –a BFA Film major